 Procreate works similar to photoshop in that you work in layers.
 A layer is like a stack of papers that each layer is one top of one another.
 Procreate and the Ipad work together as you would draw on paper and pencil.
 And so then you layer each shape you make.
 To do these simple mirror designs, these are the steps that I took:

-- Layer Two – Draw the outline of the mirror – I would then draw the outline of the mirror frame and then fill it with a color.
-If the rectangle is not completely closed it will not fill with a color.
-This is an important step since if this step does not work then the clipping mask will not work.
+- Layer Two – Outline the mirror – I would then outline the mirror frame and then fill it with a color.
+If the rectangle is not completely closed, it will not fill with a color.
+This is an important step since if this step does not work, then the clipping mask will not work.

-- Layer Four – Clipping Mask – I then go back to layer two and import a photo of the finish to put the finish on the top of layer two.
-Once I have it positioned the photo, then I click on the layer to get a clipping mask tool to cut the photo on the layer.
+- Layer Four – Clipping Mask – I then go back to layer two and import a photo of the finish to finish on the top of layer two.
+Once I have positioned the photo, I click on the layer to get a clipping mask tool to cut the layer’s photo.

-- Layer Five – Clipping Mask – I now need to insert a mirror, or color as a mirror so I do the same thing and import a photo and then do the same thing as layer four.
+- Layer Five – Clipping Mask – I now need to insert a mirror or color as a mirror to do the same thing and import a photo and then do the same thing as layer four.

 Procreate is really a great tool.
-Once you learn how to use Procreate it can help you to be able to do a lot of designs.
+Once you learn how to use Procreate, it can help you be able to do many designs.
 You can also easily switch colors and finishes to see what you like best.
 This makes it a great tool for product development.

 Does Procreate only work on an Apple IPad?